The Bluebell Railway – A Magical and Memorable Visit

-The Bluebell Railway had one train schedule (Schedule A) with two departures to East Grinstead and two departures on the way back.
-We chose the 11 a.m. departure from Sheffield Park Station.
-The locomotive running on the day was a Class 4MT 80151.
-Horsted Keynes and Kingscote stations were closed in preparation for the Southern At War event on Saturday 19th and Sunday 20th July.
-We thoroughly enjoyed the rides and also appreciated the Bluebell Museum, gift shop, and the Steam Works exhibits, located in the locomotive shed at Sheffield Park Station.
+Upon arrival, we discovered that the Bluebell Railway was running a single train schedule (Schedule A) that day, offering two departures to East Grinstead and two returns.
+We decided on the 11 a.m. departure from Sheffield Park, with Class 4MT 80151 as our locomotive.
+Although Horsted Keynes and Kingscote stations were closed for Southern at War event preparations over the coming weekend, we still found plenty to enjoy.
+We appreciated the train rides, spent time at the Bluebell Museum, and visited the gift shop and Steam Works exhibits within the locomotive shed at Sheffield Park.

 Surprise Arrival of a Class 202 201001 DEMU

-This was a lovely surprise as this Class 202 heading a set of carriages was not in service, yet delighted us greatly at Sheffield Park Station.
-My understanding is that the Bluebell Railway does not own this locomotive, so I presume it was on loan from another heritage railway.
-The train stopped for some ten minutes, allowing me time to take photographs.
+After our main ride, our visit took an unexpected turn: a striking Class 202, gleaming in its vintage livery, arrived with a string of carriages.
+Though not in service, the train was a nostalgic sight at Sheffield Park Station.
+Knowing the Bluebell Railway does not own this locomotive, I presume it was on loan from another heritage railway.
+The train paused for about ten minutes, providing a perfect window for photographs.

 Bluebell Railway Photo Gallery